PopGenClustering/Clumppling/README.md

 Current version **v 0.1.0 (beta version)**

-> The current version has been tested on Windows 10 with Python 3.8 to 3.10, Ubuntu 20.04 LTS with Python 3.10, and MacOS 13 with Python 3.11.
+> The current version has been tested on Windows 10 with Python 3.8 to 3.10, Ubuntu 20.04 LTS with Python 3.10, MacOS 13 with Python 3.11, and RHEL (Red Hat Enterprise Linux) 8.6 with Python 3.11.
 >
 > **Detailed instructions can be found in [the pdf Manual](Clumppling_Manual.pdf).**
 >